buley/personal/src/content/worst.md

 - Delay action, waiting for the "perfect" approach instead of executing and refining as I go

 **Correction**
-Excellence is the goal—but I remember that perfection is often just an excuse for inaction.
+Excellence is the goal--but I remember that perfection is often just an excuse for inaction.
 I refine as I move forward.

 ## 3. Nonconformity to Rebellion